AbderrazakO/AO-WeatherApp/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

+# App

+Completed in January 2022

 ### `About App`

 AO Weather is a ReactJs weather application To track the weather , based on openweathermap API and Geolocation API

 ### `How To Use App`

 You can just type city name and click enter to get data .
 OR
 Click the button to get data by device location .